 - How to do open-ended life-long learning/adaptation?

-The successful candidates will choose the direction(s) that interests him the most.
+The successful candidates will choose the direction(s) that interests him/her the most.
 The laboratory is currently mainly considering locomotion tasks with legged robots (traversing uneven terrains, climbing stairs, overcoming obstacles, discovering various locomotion modes etc..).
 However, other robotic applications can be considered.

 To apply for this position, you will need to have a strong background in at least one of the following areas: